Collection of important MCQs on Charles Lamb

 Question’s Answer: In the London Magazine

-Which essays of Lamb is most pathetic?
+#2.
+Which essay of Lamb is most pathetic?

 (A) Dream-Children